-Hospitals I assume that hospitals are altruistic in that they care about patient benefit as well as revenue (Chang and Jacobson, 2012).
-When audits began, RACs could audit prior admissions from the last three years, but hospitals could only change admissions going forward.
-To capture this distinction, I split admissions into the number of prior admissions n_P and the number of current admissions n.
+Hospitals I assume that hospitals are altruistic in that they care about patient benefit as well as revenue, and that the hospital's objective function is additively separable in its components (Chang and Jacobson, 2012).
+RACs could audit prior admissions from the last three years, but hospitals could only change admissions going forward.
+To capture this distinction, I split admissions into the number of prior admissions n_P and the number of current admissions n_P .
 In total, $n_P + n$ admissions are at risk of audit (since RACs could also audit current admissions).
 Hospitals choose n to maximize their objective function: